One of the things I was looking forward to most about early retirement was having the freedom to travel whenever and wherever we wanted.

 Step 2 – Determine the best card to get to obtain those miles for free

 Now that you know you need BA miles, you can head over to the credit-card search tool I created to find the card you should apply for to get those miles for free!

-In this case, you would just click the BA button and then the application will automatically display the best card offers that earn BA miles.
+In this case, you would just click the British Airways button and then the application will automatically display the best card offers that earn BA miles.

 That’s really all you need to do to drastically reduce your travel costs!